 6. Other Criteria:

 You can take any of these frameworks according to your programming language and experience.
-If you are here to decide which one you should learn, then my preference is for rails.
-It is hard to learn but very comfortable during application making.
-If you want some easy stuff with a lot of features, then choose Django.
-The python syntax and its models make it an amazing choice.
-Django will take time but it is not harder than rails.
-And lastly, if you are from a PHP background or want to learn very fast then choose Laravel.
+If you are here to decide which one you should learn, then my preference is for Laravel.
+Larvel is the easiest to learn and develop web apps quickly.
+If you are a Python lover then choose Django.
+Its high-level Models and QuerySet and auto-generated migrations save a lot of time.
+Learning Django will take relatively more time but it is not harder than Ruby on Rails.
+If you like to develop web apps fast (after learning), Ruby on Rails is the best choice.